 - The project should involve some aspects of mathematical theory.

 - The project is to be carried out under the sponsorship of a faculty advisor.

-- The project may be done as part of a regular course, a special course (Mathematics 199), Summer REU project or by a special arrangement.
+- The project may be done as part of a regular subject, a special subject (Mathematics 199), Summer REU project or by a special arrangement.

 - No later than one quarter prior to graduation, the student must submit a project proposal to the Honors Committee for approval.
 The project itself must be submitted not later than the fifth week of the last quarter before graduation.

 - The Honors Committee will evaluate the project in consultation with the faculty sponsor, and may at it’s discretion, require a personal presentation by the student.